 Knowledge Level: Intermediate

-1) The next workout starts during the current one
+Your next workout starts during the current one

 “What flexibility work does address is a heightened sensitivity in the muscle to ranges of movement beyond those which you experience when sat on your bike or at your desk.
 This perceived tightness, if left unaddressed, can easily lead to imbalances, poor muscle function and potentially pain or injury.”

-Correct massage technique can increase blood flow, correctly align muscle fibres and scar tissue and reduce tightness.
-There is more about massage here.
-A weekly, let alone a daily, massage is beyond most of our budgets but why not try to schedule one in during your recovery week?
+Massage can increase blood flow, correctly align muscle fibres and scar tissue and reduce tightness.
+A weekly, let alone a daily, massage is beyond most of our budgets but why not try to schedule one in during each recovery week?
 Look for a qualified sports massage therapist with experience working with cyclists and view it like a regular MOT for your body.
 A good therapist, as well as treating problematic areas will also be able to flag any potential areas of concern and give you exercises or stretches to address them.
 The British Cycling Foam Roller Routine provides a great poor man’s alternative to daily massage.

 - Don’t train hard less than two hours before sleeping.